OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 | Period   | 1-10 hours   | Recovery or Travel         |
 | Downtime | 1-10 days    | Recreation or Training     |

+## Turns

+The gamemaster will make this determination, but generally, when things get dicey, and conflicts must be resolved, the order of actions becomes relevant.
+In such situations, initiative may be declared by the gamemaster to ensure everyone gets to take a turn.
+Initiative always takes place in the moment; thus, combat is the most common use of initiative.

 ### Initiative

-> Roll 1d6 + Proficiency + Modifiers.

-Once initiative is declared, one player rolls an Initiative Check using 1d10 for the PC's side versus a roll by the gamemaster for the NPC's side; each side adds their `lowest Proficiency` from those entering combat.
-Each participant will also add their DEX Modifier to the check in a one-on-one conflict.
+***Group Initiative.*** One player rolls an Initiative Check using 1d10 for the PC's side versus a roll by the gamemaster for the NPC's side; each side adds their `lowest proficiency` from those entering the fray.
+In some instances, the rules or the gamemaster may apply other modifiers.

+> Roll 1d10 + Proficiency + Other Modifiers.

+***Individual Initiative.*** In one-on-one conflicts, each participant rolls an Initiative Check using 1d10; each side adds their `proficiency` and their dexterity modifier to the check.
+In some instances, the rules or the gamemaster may apply other modifiers.

+> Roll 1d10 + Proficiency + DEX Modifier + Other Modifiers.

 #### Who Acts First?

-The side with the highest initiative total gets to declare their actions first and may choose the order of actions from their side; this simulates the party's capacity to work together.
-In the event of a tie, the player's side always wins initiative.
+The side with the highest initiative total gets to declare their actions first.
+In addition, each side may declare the order of their participants; this simulates a group's capacity to work together.
+When a tie occurs, it makes little difference what the order is as all actions are considered simultaneous.

 ## Actions